rundeck/docs/docs/manual/node-steps/builtin.md

 If necessary, you can check the "Quote arguments to script invocation string?" checkbox, which will then quote both the scriptfile and arguments before passing to the invocation command:

     [invocation string] "[scriptfile] arguments ..."

+When using powershell node executor you can also set the encoding output as part of the invocation string:

+	powershell [Console]::OutputEncoding = [Text.UTF8Encoding]::utf8 ; "[scriptfile] arguments ..."

 ### Changing the File extension